RobotWebTools/rclnodejs/README.md

 ### Running Message Generation

-Run the message generation script when new ROS packages are installed:
+Run the message generation script in your project when new ROS packages are installed:

 ```bash
 npx generate-ros-messages